 Render passes, single- vs. multi-machine configuration

 In order to provide the correct image content for all LED walls, Aximmetry performs the following render passes:

 - "Frustum" rendering: the image portion that the camera currently actually sees on the LED wall.
-This should be done in highest necessary resolution and quality.
+This should be done in the highest necessary resolution and quality.

 - "Fill" rendering: one pass for each LED wall, they provide the content for the parts that the camera does not see currently.
-Since the main purpose of these image parts is providing an ambient lighting and reflection environment they can be rendered in a reduced quality.
+Since the main purpose of these image parts is to provide an ambient lighting and reflection environment they can be rendered in a reduced quality.

 Depending on the number of LED walls and the resolution reduction of the Fill passes you might find a single PC enough to render all the content.